 - price - Instagram doesn't support price ranges, so this displays the lowest product price.

 Note: Squarespace doesn't support Google Product Categories at this time.
 The google_product_category will appear blank.
-This field isn't used by Instagram and won't affect your ability to tag products in Instagram.
+Instagram doesn't use this field, and it won't affect your ability to tag products in Instagram.

 Step 6 - Wait for Instagram approval

 After you've correctly linked your Instagram business profile and Facebook Business Manager account and imported your inventory, Instagram will review your store.

-There is no submit button or application—Instagram will automatically begin the review process once everything is set up correctly.
-This can take several days or longer and the timing is out of Squarespace's control.
+There's no submit button or application—Instagram will automatically begin the review process after everything is set up correctly.
+This can take several days or longer, and the timing is out of Squarespace's control.
 For more information, visit Instagram's documentation.

 After your store is approved, you’ll get a notification in the Instagram app, and you’ll see a Shopping option in your Instagram account.